TheCatSaber/Figures-for-Intermediate-IRP-2020/README.md

     GNU General Public License for more details.

 The figures are available under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Valid attribution: TheCatSaber or my real name (if you know it).
+Valid attribution: TheCatSaber or preferably my real name if known.